przyjacielpkp/zkml/README.md

 Machine learning models are in essence fixed algebraic circuits, operating on arrays of floats with various numerical operations - like addition or trigonometric functions.
 The usefulness comes from the fact that these can be trained for an objective using gradient descent.

-Here we are concerned with an already trained neural network.
+We are concerned with an already trained neural network, used for inference.

 ## ZKML

 Here we rewrite a neural network to a form that makes it possible to produce zk-snark's from it.
+That is the neural net will produce inferences on private data, together with proofs of the results.

 So imagine there is a neural network that classifies images: looks at an image of a shopping bag and a receipt and verifies if the receipt matches the shopping bag.
 The neural network is public, the grocery store has shared it with clients and sets the rule: you can leave our store if the neural network allows.
 What we can now do with this library is to make ourselves a photo and then create a proof certifying that the neural network accepts our photo.
 We can share the proof with the grocery store, but keep our photo (and with it our shopping list) private.